saulrh/XBindJoy/README.md

 I am by no means a software engineer.
 This code isn't the best, and there are probably bugs lurking in the event logic that will bite you when you least expect it.
 Installing the actual library (xbindjoy.scm and libguilexbindjoy.so) is painful.
-If you find any, feel free to submit a bug report.
+Feel free to submit a bug report if you find anything to improve.

 About
 =====